motm-therapy/website/docs/index.md

 The mission of Matters of the Mind Therapy, LLC is:

-- Provide comprehensive behavioral health, education, and prevention services to every patient interested using evidence-based therapy techniques
+- Provide comprehensive behavioral health, education, and prevention services to patients interested in treatment using evidence-based psychotherapy techniques

 ## Vision